huanwuji/wonderland/README.md

 # wonderland
 - A virtual world.
-- Everybody is a world, Every have a world.
+- Everybody is a world, Everybody have a world.
 - This project want everybody create world and join world on internet.